 The social media campaign worked overtime to keep the fans coming back for more.

 The show's final season in 2017 ranked higher than season six, and the social media surged with #littleliars.
-The success reinforced Freeform spin-off called The Perfectionist bringing back some of the main characters -- #PLLThePerfectionist.
+The success reinforced Freeform, a Disney based cable channel, spin-off, called The Perfectionist bringing back some of the main characters -- #PLLThePerfectionist.

-Empire launched Taraji P. Henson career, and the show is trending even today with the final and sixth season.
+Empire launched Taraji P. Henson's career, and the show is trending even today with the final, sixth season.
 The show is about a hip-hop company three sons are fighting over while the ex-wife connives to reclaim what she feels is hers.